coryasilva/Leaflet.ExtraMarkers/README.md

 <a href="https://github.com/lvoogdt/Leaflet.awesome-markers">Big Thanks to lvoogdt of Leaflet.awesome-markers</a>

 Version 1.0 of Leaflet.extra-markers is designed for:
-- Bootstrap 3
+- Bootstrap 3 icons
 - Font Awesome 4.0
-- Semantic UI 0.9.8
+- Semantic UI 0.9.8 icons
+- Ion Icons 2.0.1
 - Leaflet 0.5-Latest

 ## Screenshots